IsaacSchemm/Crowmask/README.md

 Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.

-Submissions (retrieved from the Weasyl API) are mapped to `Note` objects.
-A future version of Crowmask will add specialized support for non-visual submisisions, and may map them to another object type.
+Submissions (retrieved from the Weasyl API) are mapped to `Note` objects (if the submission type is Visual and there is at least one image attached), or `Page` objects (in other cases).

 When a user likes, replies to, or shares/boosts one of this account's posts, Crowmask will send a private message to the "admin actor" defined in its